mathematical representation of absence of a value

 Null sign - Wikipedia

-June 13, 2025 - The null sign (∅) is a symbol often used in mathematics for denoting the empty set.
+4 days ago - The null sign (∅) is a symbol often used in mathematics for denoting the empty set.
 The same letter in linguistics represents zero, the lack of an element.
-It is commonly used in phonology, morphology, and syntax.

 🌐